lasithaya/ENEX13004/source/_source/week_4/Move_it_with_custom_arm.md

 # Creating a Moveit package for a robotic arm

-Now let's configure and a ROS move_it package for our robotic arm.
-Then we can use RVIZ to set goal locations and the move-it package will do inverse kinematics and path planning.
+Now let's configure the ROS moveit package for our robotic arm.
+Then we can use RVIZ to set goal locations and the moveit package will do the inverse kinematics and  the path planning.

 * First download and save the URDF file that we created in last week to the home folder.
 You can download the urdf file from the moodle site.